 Practical: Scientific data retrieval and collection.
 Searching in online and offline libraries.
-The selection of appropriate hardware and software tools, data and knowledge transfer Subject: MATHEMATICAL BASICS OF BIOSTATISTICS operations
+The selection of appropriate hardware and software tools, data and knowledge transfer knowledge and data transfer between spreadsheet in health and computer related problem solving I. Subject: MATHEMATICAL BASICS OF BIOSTATISTICS operations